Psychedelic Integration Therapy and Coaching

-Integration coaching utilizing plant medicine takes a wholistic approach based on what the client is comfortable with.
+Psychedelic Integration Therapy and Coaching utilizing plant medicine takes a wholistic approach based on what the client is comfortable with.
 It also means different things to different people.
 Some people want to learn how to integrate plants into their daily lives to aid with the management of panic attacks, anxiety or depression.
-Some look to plants to provide a more spiritual exploration of one’s ego and life experiences.
-Examples of plant medicines include everything from green tea, cacao, lavender, and St. John’s Wort, to cannabis, psilocybin and other entheogenic plants.
+Some look to plants and medicines to provide a more spiritual exploration of one’s ego and life experiences.
+Examples of medicines include everything from green tea, cacao, and lavender, to cannabis, ketamine, psilocybin and other entheogens.

-What is Integration Coaching and Why is it Important.
+What is Integration Therapy/Coaching and Why is it Important?

-Integration Coaching is like growing a plant.
+Psychedelic Integration Therapy/Coaching is like growing a plant.
 You first consider what plants you want/need to grow.
 You prepare the environment in which you want to sow your seeds.
 You nurture and nourish the seeds and the environment.
 Over time you watch them grow and blossom.
 Along the way you may need to support them in their growth, so they are successful and strong.
-This is exactly what you are doing with yourself when you engage in Integration Coaching.
+This is exactly what you are doing with yourself when you engage in Psychedelic Integration Therapy and Coaching.

 When utilizing plant medicine or psychedelics as a teacher or guide, the messages we receive are not always clear and concrete.
 We often receive information in the form of metaphors, symbols, visions and unfamiliar feelings or emotions.
 Sometimes these experiences are unsettling and dysregulating.
 You may uncover buried traumas or memories.
 You may also become aware of things that you never recognized before.
 These are examples of why Integration Coaching is so important.
 It helps take the pieces you have picked up along the way and incorporate them into your whole.

-A Framework of What to Expect When Choosing to Work with me as your Integration Coach:
+A Framework of What to Expect When Choosing to Work with me as your Integration Therapist/Coach:

 A lot of professionally, guided experiences only offer up to two post journey integration experiences.
 The problem with that is integration is not linear.
 Things don’t come up in order and on a schedule.
 Insights may come weeks or months after your journey.
 Therefore, I do not set a specific number of sessions.
 You and I work together to tailor what is going to work best for you.